Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/systems/game.md

 ## Scripting

-The code files in this section are at `BeatEmUpTemplate/Assets/Scripting/Systems/01 - Game`.
+The code files in this section are at `BeatEmUpTemplate/Assets/Scripting/Game`.

 <figure markdown="span">
     ![game_scripting.png](../../assets/images/game_scripting.png)